 Between 2020 and 2022 the world ran an unintended experiment in what happens when central banks print money at scale.
 The US Federal Reserve expanded its balance sheet from roughly $4 trillion to nearly $9 trillion (FRED WALCL).
 US headline inflation peaked at 9.1% in June 2022 (US BLS CPI-U).
 Euro-area HICP peaked at 10.6% in October 2022 (Eurostat).
 Even Switzerland, historically one of the most stable monetary environments on earth, saw CPI peak at 3.5% in August 2022 (BFS LIK).

-For anyone holding savings in cash or bonds, this was a slow-motion wealth transfer.
-A dollar held in a savings account in 2020 bought measurably less in 2022.
+If you held savings in cash or bonds, this was a slow-motion wealth transfer.
+A dollar in a savings account in 2020 bought measurably less in 2022.
 The erosion was not a crisis.
 It was policy.

 The picture in 2026 is mixed but the structural story has not changed.
 US M2 sits at $22.69 trillion as of March 2026 (FRED M2SL) with CPI YoY at 3.78% in April 2026 (FRED CPIAUCSL).
 Euro-area M3 is at €17.45 trillion as of March 2026 (ECB Statistical Data Warehouse) with HICP YoY at 1.9% for December 2025 (ECB ICP).
 Swiss CPI YoY is 0.6% as of April 2026 (SNB plkopr cube) and Swiss M2 has grown over the same window via SNB monetary operations.

-Bitcoin has proved itself as a savings technology.
-A way for ordinary people to hold value outside systems that have repeatedly shown they will prioritise institutional stability over the purchasing power of savers.
+Bitcoin proved itself as a savings technology.
+A way for ordinary people to hold value outside systems that have repeatedly prioritised institutional stability over the purchasing power of savers.

 The market response was direct.
 Bitcoin spot ETFs attracted over $68 billion in net inflows (Farside Investors) through products offered in the same brokerage accounts Americans use to buy S&P 500 index funds.
-They are backed by the most recognised asset management firms in the world.
+The most recognised asset management firms in the world back them.
 Wall Street does not build that infrastructure for assets it expects to disappear.

 Bitcoin dominance, its share of the total digital asset market cap, has held above 50% across 2025 (CoinGecko) even as broader digital asset markets fluctuated.
 Institutions chose Bitcoin specifically, not a basket of digital assets.
 The distinction matters.

-The numbers are no longer those of an emerging experiment.
-They are those of established infrastructure.
+The numbers no longer belong to an emerging experiment.
+They belong to established infrastructure.

-In the months after the halving, when miner revenue per block was cut in half, hashrate continued growing.
+In the months after the halving, when miner revenue per block was cut in half, hashrate kept growing.
 Miners did not leave.
 They reinvested.

-Bitcoin's mainnet has been continuously producing blocks since January 2009 with only two documented incidents (the 2010 value-overflow bug at block 74638 and the 2013 chain split documented in BIP 50).
-Both were resolved via coordinated rollback in hours, with zero loss of value for any holder who waited for standard confirmations.
-Publicly documented incident response is a feature, not a flaw.
+Bitcoin's mainnet has produced blocks continuously since January 2009 with only two documented incidents: the 2010 value-overflow bug at block 74638 and the 2013 chain split documented in BIP 50.
+Developers resolved both via coordinated rollback in hours, with zero loss of value for any holder who waited for standard confirmations.
+Public incident response is a feature, not a flaw.
 Most financial infrastructure in the world cannot make the equivalent claim.

 Self-sovereignty without permission

-Bitcoin matters most in places where financial systems have failed hardest.
+Bitcoin matters most where financial systems have failed hardest.

 Argentina is the cleanest case.
 Capital controls (the cepo cambiario) have for years limited how much foreign currency citizens can purchase, trapping savings in a peso that has lost the vast majority of its value over the past decade.
-The IMF, Reuters, and Argentina's own central bank publish the data; what is missing for a citizen there is not analysis, it is a way out of the currency.
+The IMF, Reuters, and Argentina's own central bank publish the data.
+What a citizen there is missing is not analysis.
+It is a way out of the currency.
 Bitcoin is that way out.
-It requires no bank account, no government approval, and no identity verification from an institution that might later freeze access.
-It operates on a network that no single authority controls.
+It needs no bank account, no government approval, no identity verification from an institution that might later freeze access.
+It runs on a network no single authority controls.

 Self-custody is the point.
-Bitcoin exists so that individuals can hold value without counterparty risk.
+Bitcoin exists so you can hold value without counterparty risk.
 The verifiable record is that this property has held for 17 years.

 Tens of millions of unique addresses hold non-zero balances on chain (Blockchain.com Charts).
 Address count is not holder count, since one person can hold many addresses and exchanges aggregate millions of customers behind a handful of wallets, but the direction is unambiguous: ownership keeps widening.

-Bitcoin does not support smart contracts on its base layer.
+Bitcoin's base layer does not support smart contracts.
 It does not host DeFi protocols, NFT marketplaces, or decentralised applications.
-There are no yield products native to Bitcoin's base chain.
+No yield products are native to the base chain.

 This is not a weakness.
 It is deliberate.